 products.xml and adds the required lines in it.

 It then launches the Media Creation Tool.
 This time, you’ll see the Edition and Language choice in the MCT window.
-You can choose between the Consumer version and the Business version (which contains the Enterprise edition) of the Windows 10 ISO.
+You can choose between the Consumer version and the Business version (which contains the Enterprise edition) of the Windows 10 or 11 ISO.